Community group wins award for protecting threatened river birds

 “We are looking forward to continue working with ARRG and to achieve more positive results together.”

-After receiving the award, ARRG chair Nick Ledgard says he was asked what he considered to be ARRG’s biggest challenge for the future.
+After receiving the award, ARRG chair Nick Ledgard said he was asked what he considered to be ARRG’s biggest challenge for the future.

 “I felt it was keeping on top of invasive weeds, which can quickly reduce suitable bird feeding and breeding habitat.
 Our surveys show that we can keep on top of the predators in the controlled area with trapping, but weed control is an ongoing and repeated issue if we are to maintain the clean shingle areas the birds need to breed.”

-Over the last three years the Waimakariri Water Zone committee has provided over $18 000 of Immediate Steps funding not only for predator trapping but also for river island creation and weed removal.
+In the past three years the Waimakariri Water Zone committee has provided more than $18,000 in Immediate Steps funding not only for predator trapping, but also for river island creation and weed removal.

 One of the collaborations between the Waimakariri Water Zone Committee and ARRG was to create weed-free islands along the Ashley/Rakahuri River in 2017.
 Watch this video to learn more about the project: